Gissio/radpro/docs/devices/FNIRSI GC-01/install.md

 Follow these steps to start installing Rad Pro on your FNIRSI GC-01:

 * Remove the four screws holding the back panel and open the device.
-* Take note of the MCU (microprocessor) installed in your device: either CH32F103R8T6 or APM32F103RBT6.
+* Take note of the MCU (microprocessor) installed in your device: either CH32F103R8T6 (WCH) or APM32F103RBT6 (Geehy).
 The picture above should help you identify the MCU.
 * Close the device.

 ## Step 2: Get the firmware